-DeVonta Smith vs Emeka Egbuka: Who Should You Start?
+DeVonta Smith vs Emeka Egbuka: The Full Breakdown

 The gap between DeVonta Smith and Emeka Egbuka is smaller than most fantasy managers think.
 Separated by just 0.1 PPG in 2025, this is one of those wide receiver decisions that comes down to context, not name recognition.
 DeVonta Smith averaged 9.6 PPG with the Philadelphia Eagles across 17 games, and Emeka Egbuka posted 9.7 with the Tampa Bay Buccaneers in 17.